Joe Warren (soccer): Coaching

 Since 1998, Warren has been coaching soccer in various capacities throughout the Twin Cities in Minnesota.
-From 1998–2003, Warren was the varsity assistant girls' soccer coach at Richfield High School.
-From 2004–2009, he was the assistant men's soccer coach at St. Olaf College in Northfield, Minnesota.
+From 1998 to 2003, Warren was the varsity assistant girls' soccer coach at Richfield High School.
+From 2004 to 2009, he was the assistant men's soccer coach at St. Olaf College in Northfield, Minnesota.
 From 2010 through 2012, Warren served as assistant girls' varsity coach at Edina High School.
 From 2007 through 2019, he was a club coach at Minneapolis United Soccer Club.
 He currently coaches club soccer at the North Suburban Soccer Association (NSSA).

 In 2018, he was named head coach of the Mounds View High School boys soccer team.
-Warren led the Mustangs to an MSHSL Class AAA state championship in 2021, defeating Rosemount High School 3-2 in the final.
+Warren led the Mustangs to an MSHSL Class AAA state championship in 2021, defeating Rosemount High School 3–2 in the final.